NoorEldin-1/NoorEldin-1/README.md

 ### 🚀 Technologies & Tools

-Here are some of the technologies I work with:
+Here are some of the technologies and tools I work with:

 | Category            | Skills & Tools                                       |
 | :------------------ | :--------------------------------------------------- |